 - Knee issues in young, active people who may ‘wear out’ a knee replacement

-During your consultation, your surgeon will explain what knee osteotomy is and what you can expect during and after the surgery.
-Your personal goals, expectations, and what you may or may not be able to achieve from knee osteotomy will also be discussed.
+During the consultation, the surgeon will explain what knee osteotomy is and what to expect during and after the surgery.

 Who Are BOA?

 The BOA or British Orthopaedic Association, is the leading orthopaedic organisation in the UK.
 Members join training sessions to update themselves on the latest developments in orthopaedic diagnostics and treatment, meaning surgeons that join BOA are some of the top orthopaedic surgeons available in the UK.